andreigue/vex-123-for-parents/vex123_parent_guide.md

 Let's create a variable in the VEXcode 123 platform:

-1. Navigate to the "Variables" section on the interface.
+1. Navigate to the orange "Variables" section on the interface.
 2. Click on "Make a Variable".
 3. Name your variable `numberOfTurnsCompleted`.